khalyomede/mantis/_docs/0.1.0/http/error-handling.md

 This will:
 1. Report the error (e.g., log it)
-2. Generate and return a response according to how the error handler is configured to render errors (see the [custom error handler](#custom-error-handler) section)
+2. Render the error (according to how the error handler has been configured, see the [custom error handler](#custom-error-handler) section) and return it

 ::: tip NOTICE
 Refer to V documentation about the [built-in error type](https://docs.vlang.io/type-declarations.html#optionresult-types-and-error-handling) for more information.
 :::

-## report_error
+## Erorr reporting

 Use when you need to log an error but want to continue processing: